primus/eventemitter3/README.md

 ### Tests and benchmarks

-This module is well tested.
-You can run:

-- `npm test` to run the tests under Node.js.
-- `npm run test-browser` to run the tests in real browsers via Sauce Labs.

-We also have a set of benchmarks to compare EventEmitter3 with some available alternatives.
+To run tests run `npm test`.
 To run the benchmarks run `npm run benchmark`.

 Tests and benchmarks are not included in the npm package.
 If you want to play with them you have to clone the GitHub repository.
 Note that you will have to run an additional `npm i` in the benchmarks folder before `npm run benchmark`.

 ## License